irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 warning, or temporarily or permanently suspend posting rights, based on the seriousness and history of the behaviour.

-If you have concerns about, or wish to appeal against, a moderation decision then you should raise your concern with the IRTF Chair or the Ombudsteam.
+Participants that have concerns about, or wish to appeal against, a moderation decision should raise their concern with the IRTF Chair or the Ombudsteam.
 If the concern relates to moderation decisions taken by the IRTF Chair, then it should raised with the Chair of the Internet Architecture Board or with the Ombudsteam.
 These parties will review the situation and may reverse the